Vassil17/DLReproducibilityProject/blog.md

 The main contribution from the article is thus a method for semantic segmentation for domain shifts.
 They introduce an unsupervised adversarial approach for pixel prediction for adapting to new domains.
 The suggested method indeed outperforms the baseline model on multiple large-scale data sets.

+#### Datasets
+There were three datasets that were used in the paper for various domain adaptations: Cityscapes, SYNTHIA and GTA5.
+Starting with Cityscapes, which contained 5000 images from several cities which were used on a 59.5/30.5/10 train/validation/testing split.
+Secondly, the SYNTHIA dataset used contained 9000 synthetic city images which had Cityscape-compatible annotations.
+Lastly, GTA5 which contained 24,966 labeled images from the video game Gradn Theft Auto 5 and gathered a subset of these images whose labels were compatible with the Cityscapes.
 #### Method
 The method combines two parts for dealing with adaption.
 A part that deals with global changes and a part that deals with category-specific changes.
 The global changes relate to a shift in the marginal distribution of the feature space – this is most obvious when the domains are very different such as real and simulated data.
 The category-specific changes relate to differences in category-specific features such as occurrence of objects.
 The framework consists of a source domain with labeled images and a target domain with unlabelled images.
 The loss function consists of three main parts:
 * 1. A part that simply optimises the supervised segmentation in the supervised domain.
 The purpose is to ensure that the model does not diverge too much from the source solution and thus that the transfered information is valid.